The CaneSport Miami Hurricanes Recruiting Minute

 THE STATE

-Miami is coming out of Spring Ball Splash with real momentum and is within striking distance of a Top 5 class.

-With Top 100 quarterback Israel Abrams now committed, the Hurricanes have their centerpiece — and the board is starting to take shape around him.
+With quarterback Israel Abrams committed, the Hurricanes have shifted from evaluation to execution — and the next phase of this cycle is underway.

 - 2